dusty-qw/unezquake/README.md

 ## Features
 unezQuake has all of the latest ezQuake features, plus:

+### EZCSQC Antilag Support
+unezQuake supports **NEW** EZCSQC antilag and extended prediction functionality, including enhanced weapon prediction, audio prediction, smoothing, and high-confidence explosion prediction.
+Legacy antilag cl_predict_* functionality remains intact while playing on older or non-csqc-ready servers.
+The default values are highly recommended.

+ * `cl_predict_buffer` - how many frames are buffered before prediction is used. `"0"` is the fastest but will result in more errors like phantom rockets
+ * `cl_predict_sound` - controls prediction of local movement feedback sounds
+ * `cl_predict_projectiles` - controls if projectiles are predicted
+ * `cl_predict_explosions` - controls prediction of local own-rocket explosion effects, audio, and movement kick
+ * `cl_predict_smoothview` - values between 0.1 and 2 will attempt to smooth fast position changes from packet loss or knockback
+ * `cl_predict_weaponsound` - controls prediction of weapon sounds
+ * `cl_predict_legacy` - makes the EZCSQC prediction path mimic legacy antilag timing.

 ### Spray Decals
 unezQuake now has full support for spray decals in game.
 Place a spray.png image in qw/sprays and bind a key to +spray.
 128x128 maximum resolution.
 Larger images will be downscaled within the client.